 In this photographic project, every object is represented individually to give enough space to its emblematic strength.
 Hence, the peacock feather evokes perfection and beauty, as this animal embodies honesty in an upright person.
 The annual renewal of its molt symbolises resurrection.
-The circular shape inside the feather reminds an eye, analysed since classical times (Aesop, Ovid).
+The circular shape inside the feather reminds of an eye, analysed as such since classical times (Aesop, Ovid).

 The detailed representation of a leaf intensifies pleasure and harmony of forms.
 Its veining is juxtaposed to human veins.
-Grains transporting nourishment are as necessary as the canals which ensure bloodstream to the various organs of the human body.
+Grains transporting nutrients are as necessary as the canals which ensure bloodstream to the various organs of the human body.

 The representation of the pomegranate is related to the myth of Persephone.
 The girl is offered seeds so that she can always remain bound to the underworld.
 There is only one time of the year when the nymph is allowed to go to earth, when flowers blossom and Spring begins.